 I’ve been writing so long, I don’t actually remember when I started!
-I guess since I was 10 or 12 years old or maybe way long before that.
-I can be completely honest and literal in saying, without resorting to exaggeration that I was borne with a burning desire to write.
+I guess I was 10 or 12 years old or maybe long before that.
+I can actually say that I was born with a burning desire to write.

 It is really the singular dream I recall as a child: to become a writer.
 Later on, when I graduated high school, I wanted to go to Damascus and study acting and theater but my dad refused me permission to travel to a large metropolis like Damascus while I was still seventeen years of age.

 I wrote my first story when I was an eighteen year old college student in my freshman year.
 It was a short story titled The Rain.
 It was published to some acclaim having received an award by the Union of Arab Writers.

 It is interesting that I didn’t really consider myself “a writer” per se until I published my first novel, “Velvet Revolution” in 2001.
 This book created such a stir in the media and with the public that I knew that I was on the right path to pursue my dream.

 The great Colombian author, Gabriel García Márque, who was awarded the Nobel Prize in 1982, played an influential role with me.
 From the moment I first read his novel, “One Hundred Years of Solitude”, I had a strange feeling that I, myself, wrote that book!
 And this feeling has stayed with me up to the present.
 I love the literary style of magical realism in this novel and the extensive uses of metaphors and irony.
 I read this novel 15 years ago and it still has a big influence on me.

 My father also influenced me, as a highly educated person, with solid foundations in literature and science, he was constantly reading at home, or writing, or involved in discussions with my mother about matters he studied.
 He owned a significant number of books, an extremely valuable gift that I had the good fortune to inherit from him.